I tried The Ordinary’s Retinol 1% in Squalene serum and here are my honest thoughts

 Overall, is The Ordinary Retinol 1% In Squalene 30ml a necessity in your skincare routine?
 I wouldn't say it's necessary, so to speak.
 Hundreds of reviewers might say otherwise, though.
 I've seen plenty of reviews say they couldn't go without their retinol serum during their weekly skincare regime.

-I've also been told that introducing retinol during your twenties will only help towards reducing signs of ageing later in life, but others would say a good ol' SPF would do the same thing.
+I've also been told that introducing retinol during your twenties will only help reduce signs of ageing later in life, but others would say a good ol' SPF would do the same thing.
 So far, I'm yet to see it work 'miracles', but what skincare product does?

 I can safely say the immediate effects include plumper, cushioned and hydrated skin.
 As for the longer-term effects after applying over a few weeks?
 I feel as though it's been some help to hormonal breakouts, but this might just be a coincidence.
 However, I'm going to continue applying it to see if it can help with any uneven skin texture and tone in the long run.